-On the next map you can see all major destination ports of call and the exact sailing route of a Russian Arctic icebreaker cruise ship itinerary.
-For foreign tourists, it usually starts with a flight from USA to Russia - Anchorage (Alaska) to the embarkation port Anadyr (Chukotka).
+On the next map, you can see all major destination ports of call and the exact sailing route of a Russian Arctic icebreaker cruise ship itinerary.
+For foreign tourists, it usually starts with a flight from the USA to Russia - Anchorage (Alaska) to the embarkation port Anadyr (Chukotka).

 List of Russian icebreakers

 Follows a list of all (including new) Russian icebreaking vessels (some currently under construction).
 In brackets is shown the scheduled year of launch.

 - (nuclear ships operated by Atomflot/Rosmorport) - NS Rossiya (2027/Project 10510 "Leader"), NS Taymyr (1989), NS Vaygach (1990), NS Sovetskiy Soyuz (1990), NS Yamal (1992), NS 50 Let Pobedy (2007, NS Arktika (2020), NS Sibir (2021), NS Ural (2022), NS Yakutia (2024), NS Chukotka (2026), NS TBN2 (2030/Leader), NS TBN3 (2032/Leader)